-Stitched was founded in 2016 by a pair of Londoners – Elinor & Will – with a “simple” mission: to find the World’s best, zero landfill fibres and to use them to create, highest quality, tailored textiles for every interior design need.
+Stitched was founded in 2016 by a pair of Londoners – Elinor & Will – with a simple mission: to find the World’s best, zero landfill fibres and to use them to create the highest quality, tailored textiles for every interior design need.

-It’s not yet been 3 years, and Stitched is already a leader in online, customised, sustainable textiles, carving out a mighty niche for themselves and blazing a trail for their competitors.
+After 3 years Stitched has already become a leader in online, customised, sustainable textiles; carving out a mighty niche for themselves and blazing a trail for their competitors.

 We were fortunate enough to sit down with one of the co-founders – Elinor – to discuss where Stitched came from and where it’s going from here!

-WM: What led you to design and create your own products?
+WM: What led you to Stitched and wanting to design and create your own products?

 Fascinated by the world of technology, I originally trained as an Electronic Engineer and worked as a tech analyst in Investment Banking.
 Having always had a passion for design I then retrained as an interior designer and worked as a high-end interior designer in London for 5 years before setting up Stitched with my co-founder Will.